-- Establish a SolidWorks drawing document session. - Distinguish between System Options and Document Properties as they relate to drawings and templates. - Create a new SolidWorks File Location for a Drawing template. - Set Reference Document Properties in a Drawing template. - Create an empty C (ANSI) Landscape size Drawing template.
-Propagate the settings to the drawing sizes. - Import an AutoCAD drawing as a SolidWorks C-size Sheet format. - Combine an empty Drawing template and Sheet format to create a C-ANSI-MM Drawing template. - Develop Linked Notes to SolidWorks Properties and Custom Properties in the Sheet format. - Insert a company logo with a relation in the Title block. - Create an A-ANSI-MM Drawing template by combining information from the C-size Drawing template and A-size Sheet format.
+- Establish a SolidWorks 2014 drawing document session. - Distinguish between System Options and Document Properties as they relate to drawings and templates. - Create a new SolidWorks File Location for a drawing template. - Set Reference Document Properties in a drawing template. - Create an empty C-size (ANSI) Landscape drawing template.
+Propagate the settings to the drawing sizes. - Import an AutoCAD drawing as a SolidWorks C size Sheet format. - Combine an empty Drawing template and Sheet format to create a C-ANSI-MM drawing template. - Develop Linked Notes to SolidWorks Properties and Custom Properties in the Sheet format. - Insert a company logo with a relation in the Title block. - Create an A-ANSI-MM drawing template by combining information from the C-size drawing template and A-size Sheet format.